 All "U.S. Persons" are required to comply with the sanctions.
 For purposes of these sanctions programs, "U.S. Persons" in most cases means (i) U.S. citizens; (ii) U.S. permanent residents; (iii) entities incorporated in the U.S. and their foreign branch offices; and (iv) persons physically located in the U.S. In the case of the U.S. economic sanctions against Cuba and Iran, foreign incorporated entities owned or controlled by U.S. Persons (i.e., foreign subsidiaries of U.S. companies) are also directly subject to these sanctions programs.
 Even wholly non-U.S. entities must also be aware of and confirm compliance with U.S. economic sanctions programs.
-For example, these sanctions programs can be triggered if a transaction including a sanctioned country involves: (i) review or approval by individual U.S. Persons (e.g., as a senior executive or board member); (ii) goods subject to U.S. law; or (iii) U.S. dollar-denominated transactions.
-In addition, the U.S. government implements "secondary" sanctions, which specifically are intended to broaden the reach of U.S. sanctions programs to impact foreign persons acting in certain sectors.
+For example, these sanctions programs can be triggered if a transaction including a sanctioned country involves: (i) review or approval by individual U.S. Persons (e.g., as a senior executive or board member); (ii) goods subject to U.S. law; (iii) U.S. dollar-denominated transfers (as virtually all such transfers have to clear through the U.S. financial system); and (iv) use of U.S.-based servers/ systems to process such transaction.
+In addition, the U.S. government implements "secondary" sanctions, which specifically are intended to broaden the reach of U.S. sanctions programs to impact foreign persons acting in certain sectors or engaging in certain activities.
 Separately, entities traded on a U.S. stock exchange must be aware of the Securities and Exchange Commission's (SEC) reporting requirements for transactions involving certain sanctioned countries and restricted parties.
 When reviewing transactions with potential sanctioned countries, companies should consider whether they made commitments in loan, credit, or other commercial agreements that further limit their ability to do business relating to such sanctioned countries.

 As of the date of this publication, comprehensive sanctions that are territorial in nature are implemented only against Cuba, Iran, North Korea, Syria, Crimea (region of Ukraine/Russia), and the so-called Donetsk People's Republic and Luhansk People's Republic regions of Eastern Ukraine.
 Virtually all direct or indirect transactions involving these countries/regions are prohibited.
-Significant restrictions are also currently imposed against Venezuela, including the entire Government of Venezuela and entities owned or controlled by the Government of Venezuela.
-Since February 24, 2022, OFAC has introduced numerous and complex new sanctions involving a variety of activities in or involving Russia, expanding the previously more limited sanctions that were in place against Russia (however, Russia is not yet subject to comprehensive OFAC sanctions that prohibit all dealings with anyone in that country).
+Significant restrictions are also currently imposed against

+Venezuela, including the entire Government of Venezuela and entities owned or controlled by the Government of Venezuela.
+Since February 24, 2022, OFAC has introduced numerous and complex new sanctions involving a variety of activities in or involving Russia, expanding the previously more limited sanctions that were in place against Russia (however, Russia is not yet subject to comprehensive OFAC sanctions that prohibit all dealings with anyone in that country but broad restrictions on the provision of various types of services and "new investment" in Russia have been introduced, and those are not limited to sanctioned parties).
 More limited sanctions are implemented against Afghanistan, Belarus, Burma (Myanmar), Central African Republic, Democratic Republic of Congo, Ethiopia, Iraq, Lebanon, Libya, Mali, Nicaragua, Somalia, South Sudan, Ukraine, Venezuela, Yemen, and Zimbabwe.
 Transactions with these countries are not widely prohibited.
 Rather, the sanctions programs are targeted at specific individuals, entities, organizations, and industries within these countries.
 As described above, OFAC also implements certain restricted party lists, including the Specially Designated Nationals (SDN) List, Foreign Sanctions Evaders (FSE) List, Sectoral Sanctions Identifications (SSI) List, and the Non-SDN Menu Based Sanctions (NS-MBS) List.